garyns/npmtool/README.md

 A tool to bulk manage multiple in-development npm modules.

-If your project contains more than a few npm modules that are in active development, managing these at the local developer level can become time consuming and sometime a headache.
+If your project contains more than a few npm modules that are in active development, managing these at the local developer level can become time consuming and sometimes a headache.

 Here are a few ways npmtool can help